dfeshed/nw-ueba-saas/README.md

 The NetWitness UI is split into three ember.js projects:
 * **component-lib** is an [Ember Addon](https://ember-cli.com/extending/#developing-addons-and-blueprints) containing components that are intended for reuse across multiple parts of the **sa** application.
+* **recon** is an [Ember Addon](https://ember-cli.com/extending/#developing-addons-and-blueprints) containing components used for event reconstruction
 * **sa** is the primary web application.
 It is the web app delivered with the NetWitness product.
 * **style-guide** is an app that showcases the components from **component-lib** and educates on their use.
 This web app is [hosted internally](https://libhq-ro.rsa.lab.emc.com/SA/SAStyle/production/) and is updated with each successful Jenkins build.

 ## Setting up the Client Application